ApplicationCraft/applicationcraft.com/source/blog/articles/2013/01/ac-education-creighton-university-experience.html.markdown

 ---
 title: AC Education - the Creighton University Experience
 author: Dr. Cindy Corritore (AC User)
-date: 2013-01-31
+date: 2013-02-01
 tags: mobile application, education, mobile development for learning, Creighton University, Argy Bargy
 class_name: blog
 full_width: true
-published: false
+image: blog/argybargy-cindy.jpg
 ---

 ##Introducing Creighton University
-<insert cindy image here>We like to round up different perspectives of various Application Craft users and were pleased when Dr. Cindy Corritore, a Professor of IT in the [College of Business at Creighton University](http://business.creighton.edu/), offered her insights on what it has been like to teach with Application Craft.
+We like to round up different perspectives of various Application Craft users and were pleased when Dr. Cindy Corritore, a Professor of IT in the [College of Business at Creighton University](http://business.creighton.edu/), offered her insights on what it has been like to teach with Application Craft.

 ##Teaching mobile app development with Application Craft
 I have been teaching for about 25 years, and hold a Ph.D. in Computer Science (which I have also taught).
 My programming is rusty, and I was never a crack programmer.
 I am more interested in HCI (human-computer interaction, UX).
 I want to tell you a bit about how I used Application Craft (AC) in a new undergraduate course – with great success, I might add.